ChikyuKido/LovelyStats/README.md

 - Tools broken (not implemented yet)

 ### Displaying stats
-Use the /stats command to open the ui and see your stats.
-Use the /stats --player=<name or uuid> command to open the stats of another player Use the /leaderboardStats command to see the leaderboard
+Use the /stats command to open the ui and see your stats. <br> Use the /stats --player=<name or uuid> command to open the stats of another player<br> Use the /leaderboardStats command to see the leaderboard <br>

 ### Implementation
 I tried to use events as much as possible.
 But some things are not possible with it. <br>